 However, there are infomercials that exist that are all part of some sort of scam.
 Since infomercials exist on TV, it would be hard to distinguish what is real from what is fake.
 But hopefully this article will show you exactly how you can tell a real infomercial from a scammy one, so you don’t become the next victim.
 It is always important to know what scams are in existence.
 So let’s dive into what these infomercial scams consist of and how you can protect yourself from them.

-A Brief History On Informercial Scams:
+A Brief History On Infomercial Scams:

 It’s unclear when these infomercial scams came about.
 But, there is one notable case where infomercial scams came to light.
-One notable figure that can be associated with this type of scam is Kevin Trudeau.
+One notable figure that can be associated with this type of scam, is someone who goes by the name, Kevin Trudeau.
 The Federal Trade Commission (FTC) began keeping an eye on Trudeau in 1998.
-They fined him $500,000 for his role in deceptively advertising a product line known as Eden’s Secret Nature’s Purifying Product.
+They fined him $500,000 for his role in deceptively advertising a product line known as, “Eden’s Secret Nature’s Purifying Product”.
 Trudeau falsely claimed that the product was designed to boost a person’s immune system.

-How An Infomercial Scam Works:
+How Does An Infomercial Scam Work:

-How To Determine If An Infomercial Is Real Or Fake
+How To Determine If An Infomercial Is Real Or Fake:

 Protecting Yourself From Infomercial Scams:

-My Conclusion For Informercial Scams:
+My Conclusion For Infomercial Scams: